xzhu19/Replication_of_Sieg_Yoon_2017.jl/docs/index.md

 Authors: Agathe Denis (@agathedenis), Victor Ho (@vho97) and Xuan Zhu (@xzhu19)

 Create pages: Why this paper, Summary of the paper, Replication results at a glance, Detailed replication results

+<a href="./why-this-paper">Go to next page</a>

 ```@autodocs
 Modules = [Replication_of_Sieg_Yoon_2017]